Harald-U/iot-nodejs/documents/4-NODERED.md

     ![1stFlow](images/FirstFlow.png)

 4. Double click the "ibmiot" node, this opens the Properties dialog.
-Authentication is "API Key".
-Click the "Edit" symbol to the right of "Add new ibmiot...".

-5. The properties dialog of "Add new ibmiot config node" opens.

-   Select "Bluemix Service" for Authentication.
+5. Select "Bluemix Service" for Authentication.
 Bluemix was the former name of the IBM Cloud, and Bluemix Service means we are using a IoTP Service bound the the Cloud FOundry app.

    Input type should remain "Device Event", we use an event topic in the simulator code.